 Once the initial research and a round of feedback was done I started ideating on the brand mark and other visual elements.

-After a few rounds of design and they decided to go with modern hand lettering wordmark featuring flowing lines and rounded edges.
+After a few rounds of design and they decided to go with a modern hand-lettering wordmark featuring flowing lines and rounded edges.
 I design a unique lettering “R” to give the wordmark character and make it memorable.

-The single serving design would follow a similar design but would be aluminum can, which is also easily recycled.
-There would be a number of flavors to adjust for so the design needed to be flexable.
+The single-serving design would follow a similar design but would be an aluminum can, which is also easily recycled.
+There would be a number of flavors to adjust for so the design needed to be flexible.

-With a complete brand guide and a variety of designs for all their collateral material, Rapid coffee was set to opened their first location and start selling their products in local grocery stores.
+With a complete brand guide and a variety of designs for all its collateral material, Rapid coffee was set to open their first location and start selling its products in local grocery stores.